 Being introverted isn’t about being “shy.”
 Introverts can be friendly, approachable, and highly motivated to help children succeed.
 Introverted teachers get their energy from spending time with their own thoughts rather than being around other people.
 Introverted teachers are deeply reflective and often prefer doing things alone.
 An introverted teacher may not gain passion and energy from team meetings, time spent in the teacher’s lounge, or socializing with parents on a field trip.
 She may even appear disengaged from the classroom or meeting experience.
 This isn’t the case.
 Introverted teachers simply process internally rather than externally.

 Introverts are great listeners and researchers.
-They may not energetically present their ideas or concerns during a grade-level meeting, but may bring up their thoughts at a later time.
+They may not energetically present their ideas or concerns during a whole-staff meeting, but may bring up their thoughts at a later time or in a smaller, grade-level setting.
 If an introverted teacher eats lunch alone, she may just be attempting to recharge before her next class.

 Classroom Strengths of an Introverted Teacher